 A CMS will either have predesigned web templates or “themes” that you can choose from, or it will give you the option to create your own design if you’re a bit more tech-savvy and want a more complex or customized website.

-Online store: Set up a catalogue of products and integrate a payment portal so users can shop online via your website.
+Online store: Set up a catalog of products and integrate a payment portal so users can shop online via your website

-According to data from a recent Gartner survey, 92 percent of small businesses are either already using or are planning to use a CRM within the next two years.
-Chances are you’ll need one too, but when you’ll need to adopt one might vary from business to business.
-It’s not just when you start acquiring customers and wanting to grow your customer base that you’ll need to adopt a CRM.
+If your business works with customer data in any capacity, chances are you’ll need one too, but when you’ll need to adopt one might vary from business to business.
+It’s not just when you start acquiring customers and want to grow your customer base that you’ll need to adopt a CRM.
 The more customers and clients you have, the more difficult it’ll be to keep track of them without one.

 Contact management: Store customer data including email, phone number, and social media accounts.